githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 the square root of 2 is given.
-This example is of the same programming style as is advocated in the paper by Hughes, though its implementation is much superior due to the use of a linear stream (which is similar but different from the kind of streams supported in the Haskell programming language).
+This example is of the same programming style as is advocated in the paper by Hughes, though its implementation is much superior due to the use of a linear stream (which is similar but different from the kind of _functional_ streams supported in the Haskell programming language).
 Alas!
 It is truly a pity that Haskell formed too early to allow it to be greatly influenced by _linear_ lazy evaluation.

 Happy ATS programming!